TonyIvchenko/playground/ARCHITECTURE.md

 - In `src/<service>/README.md`, command blocks run from that service directory unless the README says otherwise.
 Docker blocks run from repo root unless noted.
+- Static browser launchers honor `HOST` and `PORT`.
+If you need an override, use one shared pattern like `HOST=127.0.0.1 PORT=8090 python main.py` instead of repeating that example in every service README.
 - Document service-specific env vars, data setup, and caveats in that service's README instead of repeating them at the root.
 - Run the narrowest relevant test or smoke check for the service you changed.